ronnie-gray/teleport/rfd/XXXX-upgrade-system.md

 - Figure out a good model for providing visibility into current upgrade/versioning status.

 - Rename `version-controller` to `manifest-controller`?
 Names are hard.

+- We know we want some kind of `remote-script` installer for those that want to upgrade teleport instances indirectly (e.g. by changing a container image).
+How should this work exactly though?
+Should it be identical to the `local-script` installer, but also have a `server_selector`?
+Are there additional security concerns for remotely triggered upgrades that differ in kind from those of locally triggered uppgrades?
+Execution being triggered by the reported state of a node other than the one running the installer is definitely different in kind.

+- How explicitly should local nodes require opt-in?
+We obviously don't want to run any installers on a node that doesn't include explicit opt-in, but should we require explicit opt-in for specific installers? (e.g. `auto_upgrade: true` vs `permit_upgrade: ['local-script/foo', 'tuf/default']`)

+- How are we going to handle auth server upgrades?
+Since auth-servers can't do rolling upgrades, this is a lot trickier than upgrades of other kinds.
+We can obviously coordinate via backend state, but its basically impossible to distinguish between shutdown and poor performance.

+- Some folks have a *lot* of leaf clusters.
+It may be burdensome to manage ugprade states for individual clusters separately.
+Should we consider providing some means of having root clusters coordinate the versioning of leaf clusters?
+At what point are they so integrated that the isolation benefits are nullified and the users would be better off with a monolithic cluster?